frederic-perez/AmE-dictionary/data/dictionary.md

 __anal bleaching__ _n_
 __analgesic__ _n_ A medicine used to relieve pain. _Syn_ anodyne, painkiller _An over-the-counter analgesic is not going to suffice for this pain._
 __analyst__ :pencil2:
-__anathema__ _n_ :nine: Something that one absolutely and positively cannot stand is anathema.
+__anathema__ _n_ :nine::m: Something that one absolutely and positively cannot stand is anathema.
 Garlic is anathema to vampires (ditto for stakes and daylight).
 So is kryptonite to Superman or a silver bullet to a werewolf.
+A person or thing detested or loathed. _Syn_ bete noire _Because of what he did to Sam, he is anathema to me now._
 __anchor__ :mute:[anc~~h~~or]
 __anchovies__
 __ancillary__ _adj_ _Ancillary study end points._